Close Menu

 The building was listed for approximately $45 million, reflecting both its unique character and prime Aspen location.
 The project demonstrates how historic industrial buildings can be transformed into luxury real estate while preserving their original character.

-The forge conversion required specialized expertise in historic preservation and modern construction techniques.
+The forge conversion required specialized expertise in historic preservation and modern construction techniques, often leveraging Historic Tax Credits—a federal incentive supporting certified historic structures—to balance preservation costs with luxury amenity integration.
 The result balances the building’s industrial heritage with the refined amenities expected in Aspen’s luxury market.

 Balancing History and Innovation